manveersd/TheRoadmapProject/README.md

 Here is the Roadmap:
 ## Basic Structure (HTML, CSS, JavaScript)
-Start with a basic portfolio website with sections like "About Me," "Projects," and "Contact."
+Start with a website that has sections based on the pupose behind it.

 ## Frontend Framework (React)
 Convert your site into a React application.